Belinda Peregrín

-Belinda Peregrín Schüll (born 15 August 1989 (Note: While Belinda on her own website and other sources give a birth year of 1992, the date of birth on Belinda's immigration status CURP indicates 1989, among others.)), known mononymously as Belinda, is a Mexican singer and actress.
-She has lived in Mexico City since a young age.
+Belinda Peregrín Schüll (born 15 August 1989), (Note: While Belinda on her own website and other sources give a birth year of 1992, the date of birth on Belinda's immigration status CURP indicates 1989, among others.) known mononymously as Belinda, is a Mexican singer-songwriter and actress.
+She immigrated with her family to Mexico City at the age of four.
 In 2000, she started her career as a child actress at the age of 10 when she was cast as the lead role in the Mexican children's telenovela Amigos x siempre.
 She later appeared in Aventuras en el tiempo (2001) and Cómplices Al Rescate (2002).

-Her self-titled debut studio album Belinda (2003), was a commercial success, selling over 1,1 million copies worldwide.
+Her self-titled debut studio album Belinda (2003), was a commercial success, selling over 1.1 million copies worldwide.
 The album spawned many successful singles, including her debut hit single "Lo Siento" and "Vivir", the main theme of the 2004 telenovela Corazones al límite.
 Following her departure from Sony BMG and management in 2005, Belinda's second album Utopía (2006) earned her two Latin Grammy Awards nominations and was certified platinum in Mexico.
 It contained the top-ten singles "Ni Freud ni tu mamá", "Bella Traición" and "Luz Sin Gravedad".

 Belinda has also appeared in motion pictures, including the Disney Channel Original Movie The Cheetah Girls 2 (2006), and has dubbed voice roles for The Tale of Despereaux (2008) and Las aventuras de Tadeo Jones (2012).
 Her return to Mexican telenovelas in Camaleones (2009) and the TV series Mujeres asesinas 3 (2010), inspired her subsequent third album Carpe Diem (2010), which spawned the hit single "Egoísta".
 Her fourth album Catarsis (2013), debuted at number-one in her native Mexico, and was preceded by the hit singles "En El Amor Hay Que Perdonar" and "En La Obscuridad".
 In 2017, Belinda appeared in the film Baywatch, starring Dwayne Johnson and Zac Efron.

 Together, her four studio albums, singles and soundtracks has sold over 3 million copies making her the third best-selling female Mexican act.
 The international press have named her the "Princess of Latin Pop".

 As of 2020, she is one of the coaches of the Mexican singing competition show, La Voz on TV Azteca after being acquired from Televisa after 7 seasons.